PrefectHQ/prefect/docs/PINs/PIN-4-Result-Objects.md

 The `_metadata` object is removed.

 We will also modify the various `StateSchema` objects to use a new `ResultSchema` object as a nested field.
-This `ResultSchema` will automatically call `Result.serialize()` whenever it is asked to `dump()` a `Result` with `serialized=False`, and automatically call `Result.deserialize()` whenever `load()`-ing a `Result` with `serialized=True`.
+This `ResultSchema` will automatically call `Result.serialize()` whenever it is asked to `dump()` a `Result` with `serialized=False`.
+While serialization could also be performed explicitly, this check will ensure that states (and their results) are JSON-compatible.

-This means that user code should never have to actually serialize or deserialize results.
-It can work with them assuming they are deserialized (what we currently call "raw") and know that the Prefect serialization mechanisms will automatically apply the correct `ResultSerializer` whenever a state is serialized for transport, for example to Cloud.
+This means that user code should never have to actually serialize results.
+It can work with them while knowing that the Prefect serialization mechanisms will automatically apply the correct `ResultSerializer` whenever a state is serialized for transport, for example to Cloud.

+However, deserialization should probably not take place automatically.
+We may be preloading many states, and we should only deserialize the result if and when it's actually needed.
+For this reason, deserialization can take place somewhere like the `get_task_inputs()` or `initialize_run()` pipeline steps.

 ### TaskRunner